 The most basic version of Assassin’s Creed Valhalla is the standard version.
 The standard version comes with a copy of the game and nothing else.
 That said, if you pre-order a copy, you’ll get access to a bonus mission called The Way of the Berserker.

 The standard edition retails for $59.99, but you might be able to find a deal ahead of the game’s release date.
-Best Buy typically offers $10 in rewards to those who pre-order, but the deal isn’t live yet.
+Amazon is still selling the PS4/Xbox One version of the game for $49.94 (17% off) and Best Buy is offering $10 in rewards to those who pre-order.

 - You’re new to the Assassin’s Creed series.